 • Mekong delta (Ho Chi Minh)

 • Sunrise at Angkor Wat (Siem Reap)

-Food is included in the price of our 31-day Southeast Asia tour package on the following days:
+Meals are included in the price of our 31-day Southeast Asia group tour on the following days:

 Day 12 – Breakfast